thebluewolfofthenorth/yoga-mindfullnes-app/README.md

 - **Techniques Page**: Showcases various yoga and mindfulness techniques.
 - **Support Page**: Lists support resources and frequently asked questions.
 - **Sign-Up Page**: Features a form for interested visitors to join the center or request more information.
+- **Cofirmation pager**: Features a confirmation after submiting the sign-up form.

 ## Typography
 The website employs the "Oxygen" and "PT Serif" fonts from Google Fonts to achieve a contemporary and refined design: